SaltwaterC/aws2js/README.md

 The '--xml2js true' and '--mime true' are boolean flags, therefore you may use them in any combination, if applicable.

+In order to use these flags when this package is referenced from a package.json file, the recommendations are:

+ * edit the ~/.npmrc file, add these values xml2js = true and / or mime = true
+ * define the appropriate environment variables: npm_config_xml2js=true and / or npm_config_mime=true

+The above methods are equivalent.

 ## Project and Design goals

  * HTTPS-only APIs communication (exceptions allowed for HTTP-only APIs)